With COVID-19 restrictions in effect in more than 30 states, a huge percentage of the restaurant industry is relying solely on takeout and delivery.

-Here are 10 ways you can promote your online ordering program to both increase orders and build strong customer relationships, even at a distance — and tee you up for success when your business returns to normal.
+Here are some ways you can promote your online ordering program to both increase orders and build strong customer relationships, even at a distance — and tee you up for success when your business returns to normal.

 1. Update your Google My Business info

 Your potential customers are probably already sick of cooking.
 They will search on Google for take-out and delivery options.
 The question is whether they’ll be able to find your restaurant, and be able to find out how to order from you — so let them know you are very much in business and accepting online orders.

 If you haven’t already, claim your listing on Google My Business.
 Then, edit your listing to add your online ordering system — you can also share your online ordering site through the Posts feature of Google My Business.
 And while you’re there, don’t forget to update your COVID-19 hours of operation.

 Restaurant Website Checklist

 This template will help you update and optimize your website, so guests can easily find and order from you.

 2. On your website, place online ordering front and center

 Your restaurant's website should include an abundance of photos and descriptions of your food, and it should include your menu.
 But especially right now, the most important element to feature is how and when your guests can order for take-out and delivery.

 Add a link to your online ordering menu to your restaurant website.
 You can use these buttons for ToastNow, which allows restaurants to access online ordering and e-gift card services, even without having a Toast point of sale.
 If you use any other services, you can find their online ordering button images on their websites.